KomaEc/crown/README.md

 # ORC
 This is a wip research project on translating C to Rust.
-It is open-sourced for the purpose of grant application.
+This is still under development and pre-release.